tjvantoll/www.tjvantoll.com/source/_posts/2013-04-15-list-of-pseudo-elements-to-style-form-controls.markdown

 <img src="/images/posts/2013-04-15/webkit-textarea-hide.png">

+<i>Note: Adding `display: none` to `::-webkit-resizer` doesn't actually prevent the user from resizing the textarea, it just hides the control.
+If you want to disable resizing, set the [resize CSS property](https://developer.mozilla.org/en-US/docs/CSS/resize) to `none`.
+This has the added benefit of working in all browsers the support resizing textareas.</i>

 The `::-webkit-resizer` pseudo-element also allows for some basic styling.
 If you thought the resize control could use significantly more color you could add this:

 ``` html